openebs/website/docs/versioned_docs/version-3.7.x/user-guides/upgrade.md

 Upgrade for Mayastor is supported from v2.0.x to v2.1.0 and above.
 Before we get into the upgrade documentation for Mayastor, it is important that we understand that there are two ways of deploying Mayastor (since v2.0.0) on to a kubernetes cluster -- the ['mayastor' helm chart](https://github.com/openebs/mayastor-extensions/tree/develop/chart) and the ['openebs' helm chart](https://github.com/openebs/charts/tree/main/charts/openebs).
 The upgrade instructions differ for these two deployment strategies.
 The first step of the upgrade is to identify the helm chart that you have used to deploy Mayastor.
 If you are using the Mayastor with the openebs helm chart, then the instructions for upgrading the mayastor helm chart do not apply to you.

-### Indentifying the helm chart
+### Identifying the helm chart

-You'll need the helm v3 binary to be on you $PATH environment variable.
+You'll need the helm v3 binary to be on your $PATH.
 Execute the following command to check if you have helm v3:
 ```
 $ helm version --short
 v3.9.4+gdbc6d8e